CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- roleURI: The URI of the role to look for its agents.
+- roleURI: The URI of the role where to add the agent.
 - agent: The agent that wants to add to the role.
 - requestOptions